heoelri/container-bootcamp/labs/day1-labs/02-dockerize-apps.md

     * Access the jumpbox
     * In the `~/blackbelt-aks-hackfest/app/web` directory, add a file called "Dockerfile"
-        * If you are in an SSH session, use vi as the editor
+        * If you are in an SSH session, use vi as the editor vi is a Linux (and Unix) text editor.
+For an introduction to vi and commands see - http://www.landoflinux.com/linux_learning_vi_vim.html

     * Add the following lines and save: